 Analysis: The requested Medium Residential land use designation change will extend the Urban Area into the existing Rural Area.
 Future development of the site would be required to comply with LDC development design requirements for buffers to existing and/or future uses at the time development of the site is proposed; currently the county requires various land uses buffers and setbacks, and the county is preparing to further enhance those standards that will then be applicable to this site.
-Staff notes a significant concern is the property to the north that features a portable toilet and land application operation; staff is researching the use, but records available to date indicate it has been operational for some time and buffering to such a use may be a significant concern in the future for such a pre-existing operational use.
 The application is consistent with FLUE Policy 1.1.6.